ankit7540/H2-PolarizabilityMatrixElements/README.md

  - Internuclear distance dependent polarizability for molecualr hydrogen
  - Rovibrational wavefunctions for H2, HD and D2 for v=0--4 and J=0--10.
  - A python module which can be used to compute the wavelength dependent matrix elements.
 Wavelength range available is 182.5 to 1320.6 nm.

+ To use the program follow the steps.
+ 1 Download the zip file.
+ 2 Unzip it to a folder.